Indian locomotive class WCM-3: History

 Each company submitted their prototypes and Indian Railways designated these prototypes as the WCM-3 class and WCM-2 class respectively.

 Indian Railways decided to procure three 3000 V DC electric locomotives from Hitachi.
 They are manufactured in Japan and shipped to India in 1958, where they were initially designated as the class EM/3.
 These locomotives were the third mixed-traffic electric locomotives to roam in India and also had the now-common Co-Co wheel arrangement.
 They were easily recognizable with their smaller size and separate light enclosures for the marker lights and the tail lamps (just above the buffers).
 They had their cab doors placed near the cab unlike the WCM-1 class.

 The WCM-3 were first used on trains in the Kolkata suburban section, painted in a black livery with a red lining in the middle.
 Their initial role, however, was short-lived, as by 1960 the Kolkata Suburban Railway was converted to 25 kV AC, rendering the relatively new WCM-3s unusable.
 The Research Design and Standards Organisation (RDSO) decided to convert the WCM-3 locomotives to run on the 1500 V DC power supply used in Central Railway (CR) without loss of power.

-After their transferal to Central Railways in 1961, the WCM-3 locomotives were used on many express trains, but had some problems and were relegated to hauling low speed passenger trains, shunting and freight duties only.
-In the mid 1990s Central Railways decided to withdraw these locomotives from service and all 3 units were scrapped with none preserved.
+After their transferral to Central Railways in 1961, the WCM-3 locomotives were used on many express trains, but had some problems and were relegated to hauling low speed passenger trains, shunting and freight duties only.
+In the mid-1990s Central Railways decided to withdraw these locomotives from service and all 3 units were scrapped with none preserved.